 Yes I agree Idols are not always literal statues/pictures.
 But Idolatry still requires belief that the object of worship is either a god, a vassal of a god, or some special thing that allows them a connection to the divine they wouldn't have without it.

 The Catholic Church is guilty of idolatry, but that has less to do with the literal statues (how seriously they're taken depends on the individual catholic).
 And more to do with believing that the Priest is closer to God then the average believer is.
 And because they believe the communion cracker and wine literally become the Body and Blood of Jesus.

 I accuse them of worshiping Mary and the Saints regardless of their denial that that word is accurate because they believe that praying to them matters.
 Only Praying to God matters.

-That is not what goes on with Christmas trees, they're just a fun decorations.
+That is not what goes on with Christmas trees, they're just a fun decoration.
 Now I will see people giving a seminar on the subject go into this whole "you bow down to put the gifts under it, and bow down again to pick it up.
 That's WORSHIP!!!".
 And I become genuinely embarrassed as a Christian that every Christians in that room just accepts that laughable argument.
-No that is not worship, and if you think that's enough to qualify as worship then I have to question if the Real God is receiving any real worship from you.
+No, that is not worship, and if you think that's enough to qualify as worship then I have to question if the Real God is receiving any real worship from you.

 I agree with the Anti-Christmas people on at least one thing, we should not deceive our children into believing in Santa or the Easter Bunny or the Tooth Fairy or any other such modern folk deities.